Mawi137/ngx-image-cropper/README.md

     this.croppedImage = image;
 }
 ```
+When you choose a file from the file input, it will trigger `fileChangeEvent`.
+That event is then passed to the image cropper through `imageChangedEvent` which will then load the image into the cropper.

-`imageCropped` will return the cropped image as a Base64 string.
+Everytime you release the mouse, the `imageCropped` event will be triggerd with the cropped image as a Base64 string in its payload.